 Professor Finbow's current research focuses on labour and social issues and trade in North America and Europe; and implementation of the Canada-EU Economic and Trade Agreement (CETA).
 He also does research on comparative regional development in North America.
 His focus recently has been on the Canada-European Economic and Trade Agreement, especially the implications for social policy and federalism.
 He has also done research on Nova Scotia politics and parties over the past 25 years.

-- “Can Trans-Atlantic trade relations be Institutionalized after Trump?
+- Finbow, Robert (2018a) “Can Trans-Atlantic trade relations be Institutionalized after Trump?
 Examining the Political and Global Governance context” in Elaine Fahey (ed.)
-Institutionalisation Beyond the Nation State: Transatlantic Relations, Data Privacy and Trade Law, 187-211.
-Springer (2018);
+Institutionalisation Beyond the Nation State: Transatlantic Relations, Data Privacy and Trade Law Springer, 187-211.

-- “Embedding liberalization: Will CETA undermine the social dimension of trans-Atlantic integration?” in Finn Laursen (ed.), The EU and the Political Economy of Transatlantic Relations Brussels: I.E. Peter Lang 2012 (Chapter 6), 123-146.
+- Finbow, Robert (2012a) “Embedding liberalization: Will CETA undermine the social dimension of trans-Atlantic integration?” in Finn Laursen (ed.), The EU and the Political Economy of Transatlantic Relations Brussels: I.E. Peter Lang (Chapter 6), 123-146.

-- “The Evolving Labour Relations Dimension of the European Regional System: a Model for North America?” in Finn Laursen (ed.)
-Comparative Regional Integration: Europe and Beyond Ashgate 2010, 101-130.
+- Finbow, Robert (2010) “The Evolving Labour Relations Dimension of the European Regional System: a Model for North America?” in Finn Laursen (ed.)
+Comparative Regional Integration: Europe and Beyond Ashgate, 101-130.